 James H. Sanford – Chairman, is chairman of the board of HOME Place Farms, Inc. and is a fourth-generation cotton producer whose great-grandparents began operations of a cotton farm in 1881.
 Sanford received a BS in business administration in 1968 and an MS in economics in 1971 from Auburn University.
 He is affiliated with many organizations, including the Prattville Area Chamber of Commerce, Autauga County United Way and various advisory boards with Auburn University.

-Bill Ham Jr. – Secretary, was elected to the Auburn City Council in 1986 and has served as the city of Auburn’s mayor since 1998.
-Mayor Ham, an Auburn native and a 1977 graduate of Auburn University, is the owner of Varsity Enterprises, Inc., and serves on numerous community boards, including serving as chair of the Auburn Airport Advisory Board.
+Bill Ham Jr. – Secretary, was elected to the Auburn City Council in 1986 and has served as the city of Auburn’s mayor from 1998 to 2018.
+Ham, an Auburn native and a 1977 graduate of Auburn University, is the owner of Varsity Enterprises, Inc., and serves on numerous community boards, including serving as chair of the Auburn Airport Advisory Board.

 Leslee Belluchie – Managing Member FedCap Partners, has over 20 years’ experience in operations and management of government contracting companies.
 Ms. Belluchie is a mechanical engineer by education, has a TS SCI with full-scope polygraph security clearance, and most recently served as the Senior Vice President and Chief Marketing Officer for Serco-NA (formerly SI International, Inc.), a $1.3 billion division of Serco, Inc. (2006-2009).
 Prior to Serco-NA, Ms. Belluchie served as a Partner in the National Intelligence Agencies division of IBM Federal (2005-2006), President and CEO of the Teradata Government Systems division of NCR Corporation (2004–2005), and various operational and business development positions at Computer Sciences Corporation, including Vice President of Business Development for the Enforcement Security & Intelligence business unit (1995–2004).
 She currently serves on the Executive Advisory Board to the Auburn University’s School of Mechanical Engineering.